vborozniak/flight_proj/FCND-Motion-Planning/README - student submission.md

 # FCND - 3D Motion Planning
 ![Quad Image](./misc/enroute.png)

 This project is a continuation of the Backyard Flyer project where you executed a simple square shaped flight path.
-In this project you will integrate the techniques that you have learned throughout the last several lessons to plan a path through an urban environment.
-Check out the [project rubric](https://review.udacity.com/#!/rubrics/1534/view) for more detail on what constitutes a passing submission.
+In this project I integrated the techniques that were learnt throughout the last several lessons to plan a path through an urban environment.

 ### Step 1: Set up your Python Environment
 Python environment is set and all the relevant packages installed using Anaconda following instructions in [this repository](https://github.com/udacity/FCND-Term1-Starter-Kit)